 So, as you move the order from PRE-ORDER status to NEW, the system will attempt to capture the pre-authorized amount.
 If - for whatever reason - this capture fails (i.e. the pre-authorization period has expired), the store will instead process the charge as a new transaction.
 If the charge fails at this second point, then the order will not go into the NEW status and will remain in PRE-ORDER until you can correct the credit card issues with the customer.

 To use the Pre-Order Module, you will need the following:

-- A 3dcart account that is a Pro plan or higher
+- A Shift4Shop account that is on a Pro Store plan or higher

-- Your store must use a tokenized gateway in order to collect pre-order payments.
+- Your store must use a tokenized gateway (see below) in order to collect pre-order payments.